 Chambers & Partners 2016

 Kate Grange QC has a broad practice which combines both public and commercial law.
-She is a member of the Attorney General’s A-Panel of Counsel.
+She is a former member of the Attorney General’s A-Panel of Counsel.
 She regularly appears on behalf of central government in high-profile public law proceedings with particular emphasis on human rights, terrorism, prison and immigration law.
 Her practice also includes substantial and complex litigation, arbitrations or mediations arising out of large-scale commercial, construction and engineering, insurance and professional negligence disputes.
 The nature of her practice means that she has particular experience of advising on the interface between public and commercial law issues.
 She has experience in all levels and types of courts and tribunals and regularly appears in the appellate courts.

 Commercial, Construction & Engineering Law